Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: Abstract

 \section{Abstract}

 We propose a framework for inversion-based estimation of certain categories of faults in discrete-time linear systems.
-First, we develop a novel methodology for direct estimation of unknown inputs by using only measurements of either minimum or non-minimum phase systems as well as systems with transmission zeros on the unit circle.
-The unknown input is reconstructed from its projections onto two subspaces.
+The {fault signal, as an} unknown input{,} is reconstructed from its projections onto two subspaces.
 One projection is achieved through an algebraic operation, whereas the other is given by a dynamic filter whose poles coincide with the transmission zeros of the system.
-A feedback is then introduced to stabilize the above filter dynamics as well as provide an unbiased estimation of the unknown input.
-Next, we have applied our proposed methodology to the problem of fault estimation and have shown that the proposed inversion filter is unbiased for certain categories of faults.
-Finally, we have illustrated the performance of our proposed methodologies through numerous simulation studies to demonstrate the capabilities and advantages of the developed strategies.
+A feedback is then introduced to stabilize the above filter as well as to provide an unbiased estimate of the unknown input. {Our solution has two distinctive and practical advantages.
+First, it represents a unified approach to the problem of inversion of both minimum and non-minimum phase systems as well as systems having transmission zeros on the unit circle.
+Second, the feedback structure makes the proposed scheme robust to noise}. {We} have shown that the proposed inversion filter is unbiased for certain categories of faults.
+Finally, we have illustrated the performance of our proposed methodologies through numerous simulation studies.